 In the autumn of 2019, we communicated for the first time that our underlying strategy is to build up the value of our company and eventually divest it.
 For some initiated investors, this strategy may have seemed obvious from the start, but we wanted to make it clear to everyone that we are aiming for a divestment, and thus provide our shareholders with a safer, and more transparent, investment horizon.

 Our ambition is that the Chordate project will be easy for our investors to keep a track of, and that it will be perceived as logical step when we begin to approach an exit opportunity.

 Clinical study of chronic migraineIn the spring of 2019, an interim analysis of the ongoing international multicenter study for the preventive treatment of chronic migraine was carried out.
 The analysis recommended that we continue the study without changing the number of patients taking part.
 We interpret this recommendation as a clear signal that the study is correctly designed and is likely to achieve the desired results.

 We now forecast that the last patients will be treated in the study during the third quarter of 2021, after which study data will be analyzed.
-After that, the results can be adapted into a scientific article during the second quarter.
+After that, the results can be adapted into a scientific article with the ambition to get it published.
 However, the time schedule may be further delayed by Covid-19 and the impact the pandemic has had on healthcare facilities worldwide.
 Once the article has been approved to be published by a scientific journal, we can publish the study results ourselves.
-The statistical outcome of the interim analysis made it possible to actually obtain the right to CE-mark the indication for prophylactic treatment of adults with chronic migraine already in May 2021, more than a year before our initial plan.
+The statistical outcome of the interim analysis made it possible to actually obtain the right to CE-mark the indication for "prophylactic treatment of adults with chronic migraine" already in May 2021, more than a year ahead of our initial plan.
 A most valuable addition to our therapeutic offering.